All Episodes

 58% increase in black Americans on food stamps just since Obama's been president.

-A twenty percent increase in the black community, uh in terms of labor force participation and not being in the labor force since he's been president.
+A 20% increase in the black community in terms of labor force participation and not being in the labor force since he's been president.

-And by the way, in the last uh year, there's been a twenty percent increase in murders in our larger cities.
+And by the way, in the last year, there's been a 20% increase in murders in our largest cities.

-So you have across the board uh a return to a level of distrust and violence that we really have not seen uh in a very long time.
+So you have across the board a return to a level of distrust and violence that we really have not seen in a very long time.

 And I think a lot of this is a direct consequence of liberal policies that fail.

-Now, you wrote a really great piece today, and you know, you point out you've been a leader in the Republican Party for the past forty years.
+Now, you wrote a really great piece today, and, you know, you point out you've been a leader in the Republican Party for the past 40 years.

-You've been involved in ten party platforms being developed and how important this thing is.
+You've been involved in 10-party platforms being developed and how important this thing is.

-On every one of these on of these positions, Hillary is on the other side.
+On every one of these, on these positions, Hillary is on the other side.

-And yet all the media wants to talk about is, well, Donald Trump had a gaff.
+And yet all the media wants to talk about is, well, Donald Trump had a gaffe.

 That doesn't get discussed.

-I think the Democrats are now so taken over by a socialist big government control mindset uh that they would do to the process of trying to cure diseases exactly what they've done for poverty in the inner city.
+I think the Democrats are now so taken over by a socialist, big government control mindset that they would do to the process of trying to cure diseases exactly what they've done for poverty in the inner city.

 They'd make it worse.

-I think that they uh would in in the long in the short run they would save money by condemning all of us to shorter lives, uh more illness, uh less opportunity to try to have a have a cure.
+I think that they would, in the short run, they would save money by condemning all of us to shorter lives, more illness, less opportunity to try to have a cure.

 And it's tragic because we're right at the edge of a period where we may be able to cure virtually everything.

-The the things we're learning about uh the human genome, the things we're learning about molecular biology and about uh dealing with uh human beings at very, very uh tiny levels where we're beginning to identify personalized medicine in a way that's never existed before.
+The things we're learning about the human genome, the things we're learning about molecular biology and about dealing with human beings at very, very tiny levels where we're beginning to identify personalized medicine in a way that's never existed before.

 I'm sorry.

-But then you know personally, my best friend from high school also died of pancreatic cancer, and it's a terrible disease.
+But then, and you know, personally, my best friend from high school also died of pancreatic cancer.

 The only two people he should mention are Hillary and Obama, and forget all the chatter and the media and the rest of the noise out there and move forward.

-Uh now let me give you an example why I say this.
+Now, let me give you an example of why I say this.

-I'm just looking today at uh lunchtime politics, which I get every day from Ron Cash.
+I'm just looking today at Lunchtime Politics, which I get every day from Ron Fouchot.

 Well, it's 4136.

-I mean, it is the Clinton allies, particularly in the teachers union, who have created the disaster in Milwaukee.
+Because the truth is, on almost every front, I mean, it is the Clinton allies, particularly in the teachers' union, who have created the disaster in Milwaukee.

 We've not had a Republican city council in Baltimore since 1942.

-And we just don't have the guts to go into the city and that's the city.
+And we just don't have the guts to go into the city and ask for a lot of people.

 It's just like Detroit and just like Baltimore.